SGrondin/bottleneck/README.md

 It returns true if the queue's length is under the high water mark, otherwise it returns false.

 If a callback isn't necessary, you must pass ```null``` instead.

+Make sure that all the requests will eventually complete!
+This is very important if you are using a maxConcurrent value that isn't 0 (unlimited), otherwise those uncompleted requests will end clogging up the limiter and no new requests will get through.
+A way to do this is to use a timer that will call the callback no matter what.
+It's safe to call the callback more than once, subsequent calls are ignored.

 ###strategies